ptrckqn/shadibeshai-website/src/pages/lab.md

         procedures.
 As a DCC Lab volunteer, Sarah is assisting in the deployment of the online mindfulness intervention for envy.
       image: /uploads/picture1.png
+    - body: Jenna is finishing up her final year in her undergraduate degree.
+She is currently an Honours Psychology student working on her thesis under the supervision of Dr. Shadi Beshai.
+Her research is focused on narrowing down the concept of mindfulness by defining the borderlines between mindfulness and the two related terms, non-attachment and equanimity in an effort to determine where each interconnect.
+Her research will also be testing to see if these terms exhibit a correlation between the symptoms of anxiety and depression.
+The results of her research project will be useful in the process of developing an operational definition of mindfulness.
+They will also be beneficial in indicating the effectiveness of mindfulness meditation in reducing symptoms of anxiety and depression.
+She is interested in continuing to do research on the mental health effects of practicing mindfulness meditation.
+      sub: "Honours Student "
+      title: Jenna Maierhoffer
+      image: /uploads/jenna-maierhoffer.jpg
 alumni:
   title: Lab Alumni
   bio: